 I’ve been interested in photography for more than 30 years, using a wide range of cameras.
 Some of my thoughts and photographs can also be seen here on these pages.

 I also write.
 About glass.
 About photography.
 And about Parkinson’s.
-And I have a few writing projects on the go at the moment.
-I’ll let you know about these in due course.
+And I always have a few writing projects on the go at the moment.
+My published books can be found here.
+I hope there will be more.

 My Parkinson’s biosketch can be found here.